shay-o/professional_info/experience.md

 ## Customer relationships

 Met regularly with customers to learn about their business.
 Discussed product features.
-Goal was to provide value and build good will and relationship so that we could understand what they
+Goal was to provide value and build good will and relationship so that we could understand what they needed.

 ## Dynamics